 The first to consider is that most professional audio devices output line level signals.
 Speakers (including headphones) require stronger signals than line level.
 Therefore, we generally need an amplification stage.

-If the signal level is even lower than line level, like the typical phono outputs of vinyl record players (we'll get to those shortly), then a preamplification stage will also be necessary.
+Suppose the signal level is even lower than line level, like the typical phono outputs of vinyl record players (we'll get to those shortly).
+In that case, a preamplification stage will also be necessary.
 This preamp stage may require a separate preamp unit, or it may be built into the record player/turntable itself.

 In the case of headphones, many headphone outputs will have built-in digital-to-analog converters (in digital systems) and headphone amplifiers to effectively drive the connected headphones with appropriate signal levels and impedance.
 In other cases, a dedicated headphone amplifier may be necessary.

 This brings up a second point, which is the difference between passive and active speakers.
-Basically, some speakers will have built-in amplifiers to drive their drivers appropriately (these are referred to as active speakers), while other speakers will depend on external amplifiers with appropriate specifications to drive their drivers.
+Basically, some speakers will have built-in amplifiers to drive their drivers appropriately (these are referred to as active speakers).
+In contrast, other speakers will depend on external amplifiers with appropriate specifications to drive their drivers.

 Another aspect worth consideration is the transmission medium/media.
 It's common for playback audio to be carried via cable, though we also have to think about wireless options, including radio frequencies and the Bluetooth protocol.